Find out about the Mayor of Guildford

 The Mayor does not deal with complaints.
 To complain about a council matter, go to our complaints page.

-Book the Mayor for your event
+Request the Mayor's attendance for your event

 Plan your visit from the Mayor or Deputy Mayor